teresatraan/DAT255_CheXpert_Project/README.md

 We use the **CheXpert dataset** from Stanford ML Group:

 - 224,000+ chest X-ray images
 - Multi-label annotations
-- Includes uncertainty labels
+- Includes **uncertain labels**

 **Note:** The dataset is **not included** in this repository.